sagarpatil6/OrderAPIDemoProject/README.md

 ## Error-Handling Strategy

-[The project template](https://binarybytez.com/asp-net-core-web-api-project/) provides a starting point for building RESTful APIs using ASP.NET Core.
-You can modify and extend the existing code to suit your specific application requirements.
-Here's an overview of the key components involved in building RESTful APIs:

 1. Exception Handling: Handling most of the exceptions and translates them into appropriate HTTP 500 Internal Server Errors with a Problem Details payload.
 2. Validation Errors: Model validation failures (e.g., invalid input formats) automatically return HTTP 400 Bad Request responses, detailing which fields are incorrect.